GallagherSecurity/cc-rest-docs/training/README.md

       }
     }

-Notice how the hrefs of a card include the cardholder’s href and end with a long identifier.
+Notice how the hrefs of a card include the cardholder's href and end with a long identifier.
 That is because a card is a property of a cardholder.
 Do not read anything more into it:  treat it as opaque.

-## Don’t delete cards:  disable them
+## Don't delete cards:  disable them
-Generally, when you have reason to stop a card from working you want a permanent reminder of why you did it, you want to prevent another operator assigning the same card number to them later (so that if someone finds a card on the ground and tries it, it won’t open the building), and you want to know who a lost card was assigned to in case it turns up again.
+Generally, when you have reason to stop a card from working you want a permanent reminder of why you did it, you want to prevent another operator assigning the same card number to them later (so that if someone finds a card on the ground and tries it, it won't open the building), and you want to know who a lost card was assigned to in case it turns up again.
 Command Centre achieves the first two of these goals if you delete an old card but it is easier if you leave it card in the system, non-functional.
 You can set its end date into the past or set its state to one of the disabled